Kagethelephant/dotfiles/vim_controls.md

 - `(" + *,+,1,2,3...)` will reference a register to copy and paste from using the above actions (+ = clipboard)

 ## NAVIGATION
-- `b` to skip to begining of word
+- `b` to skip to beginning of word
 - `e` to skip to end of word

 - `i` will insert before the cursor
 - `a` will insert after the cursor
-- `I` insert at the begining of the line
+- `I` insert at the beginning of the line
 - `A` insert at the end of the line

-- `0` will place the cursor at the begining of the line
+- `0` will place the cursor at the beginning of the line
 - `$` will place the cursor at the end of the line

 - `(ctrl + f)` will skip forward half a page